jwinters35/CyberCamp-Projects/README.md

 # CyberCamp-Projects
 These are projects that were completed in my Cyber Boot Camp.
-They will be a mix of images and code (depending on project) to provide a the best visual of what was done.
+They will be a mix of images and code (depending on project) to provide the best visual of what was done.

 ### [Project A](https://github.com/jwinters35/CyberCamp-Projects/tree/main/project%20A) - Building A Secured Network